unicode-org/cldr/docs/ldml/tr35-personNames.md

 Conceptually, CLDR person name formatting depends on data supplied by a PersonName Data Interface.
 That could be a very thin interface that simply accesses a database record, or it could be a more sophisticated interface that can modify the raw data before presenting it to be formatted.
 For example, based on the formatting locale a PersonName data interface could transliterate names that are in another script, or supply equivalent titles in different languages.

-The specification below will talk about a “name object” as an entity that is logically accessed via such an interface.
-If multiple formatted names are needed, such as in different scripts or with alternate names, or pronunciations (eg kana), the presumption is that those are logically separate name objects.
+The specification below will talk about a “PersonName object” as an entity that is logically accessed via such an interface.
+If multiple formatted names are needed, such as in different scripts or with alternate names, or pronunciations (eg kana), the presumption is that those are logically separate PersonName objects.
 See [[Person Name Object](#3-person-name-object)].

 The following summarizes the name data supplied via the PersonName Data Interface:

 * Name data is composed of one or more name parts, which are categorized in this standard as
-    * _prefix _- a string that may precede a name and may indicate an honorific, title, etc.
+    * _prefix_ - a string that may precede a name and may indicate an honorific, title, etc.
     * _given_ - usually a name given to someone that is not passed to a person by way of parentage
-    * _given2 _- name or names that may appear between the first given name string and the surname.
-In the West, this may be a middle name, in Slavic regions it may be a patronymic name, and in parts of the Middle East, it may be the _nasab  (نسب) _or series of patronymics.
+    * _given2_ - name or names that may appear between the first given name string and the surname.
+In the West, this may be a middle name, in Slavic regions it may be a patronymic name, and in parts of the Middle East, it may be the _nasab (نسب)_ or series of patronymics.
-    * _surname _- usually the family name passed to a person that indicates their family, tribe, or community.
+    * _surname_ - usually the family name passed to a person that indicates their family, tribe, or community.
 In most Western languages, this is known as the last name.
-    * _surname2 _- in some cultures, both the parent’s surnames are used and need to be handled separately for formatting in different contexts.
+    * _surname2_ - in some cultures, both the parent’s surnames are used and need to be handled separately for formatting in different contexts.
-    * _suffix _- a string that may succeed a person’s name to indicate status, generation, or title.
+    * _suffix_ - a string that may succeed a person’s name to indicate status, generation, or title.
     * _See the section on [[Fields](#5-1-fields)] for more details._
 * Name data may have additional attributes that this specification accommodates.
-    * -_informal_ - A name may have a formal and an informal presentation form, for example “Bob” vs “Robert” or “Са́ша” vs “Алекса́ндра”.
+    * _-informal_ - A name may have a formal and an informal presentation form, for example “Bob” vs “Robert” or “Са́ша” vs “Алекса́ндра”.
 This is accomplished by using the simple construct _given-informal_.
     * _-prefix_ and _-core_ - In some languages the surname may have a prefix that needs to be treated differently, for example van de Berg.
 The data can refer to “van de” as _surname-prefix_ and “Berg” with _surname-core_ and the PersonNames formatters will format them correctly in Dutch and many other languages.
-    * _See the section on [[Modifiers](#5-2-modifiers)] for more details_
+    * _See the section on [[Modifiers](#5-2-modifiers)] for more details._

 To format a name correctly, the correct context needs to be known.
 The context is composed of:

-* **The formatting locale. **This is used to choose the primary set of patterns to format name data.
+* **The formatting locale.** This is used to choose the primary set of patterns to format name data.
-* **The name locale. **If the name data comes from a locale different from the formatting locale, it may need to be handled differently.
+* **The name locale.** If the name data comes from a locale different from the formatting locale, it may need to be handled differently.
 If the name locale is not known, an inferred name locale is derived from the information in the name and the formatting locale.
-* **Input parameters. **
+* **Input parameters.**
-    * **_order _- **indicates whether the given name comes first or the surname.
+    * **_order_** - indicates whether the given name comes first or the surname.
 This is normally specified in the CLDR data for the locale.
 This feature is also used for the sorting format.
-    * **_length_ - **used to select patterns for common short, medium, and long formatted names.
+    * **_length_** - used to select patterns for common short, medium, and long formatted names.
-    * **_usage_ - **this is used to select the correct pattern to format a name when a program is _addressing _or talking to a person or it is _referring _to or talking about another person.
+    * **_usage_** - this is used to select the correct pattern to format a name when a program is _addressing_ or talking to a person or it is _referring_ to or talking about another person.
-    * **_formality _- **This is used to select the formal or informal formatting of a name.
+    * **_formality_** - This is used to select the formal or informal formatting of a name.
     * _See [[Person Name Attributes](#4-person-name-attributes)] for more details._

 ### 1.4 <a name="ExampleUsage" href="#ExampleUsage">Example Usage</a>